 We use a number of online resources when looking for a good New England glamping vacation.
 Here’s an overview of your options.

-Glamping Hub – We find the most unique glamping opportunities on Glamping Hub, which features yurts, treehouses, cabins, and glamping tents.
-Glamping sites do tend to be more luxurious and expensive, but the booking process is easy and there are lots of Massachusetts glamping properties to choose from.
+Glamping Hub – We have found some really awesome Massachusetts glamping opportunities on Glamping Hub, which features yurts, treehouses, cabins, and glamping tents.
+Glamping sites do tend to be more luxurious and expensive, but the booking process is easy and there are lots of properties to choose from.

 Hipcamp – Hipcamp specializes in all types of private campsites, not just glamping.
 As of right now, most of the Hipcamp properties in Massachusetts are in the Berkshires.
 Generally speaking, these Hipcamp properties are rustic and affordable.

 Airbnb – If you navigate to the Airbnb website, you will find a section titled “Unique Stays” under “More Filters”.
 From there, you can filter your search to include barns, castles, yurts, and campers, among others.
-Massachusetts glamping sites are limited, but there are a few that are worth checking out.
-New to Airbnb?
-Use our referral code to save $55 off your first booking.
+Massachusetts glamping sites are limited on Airbnb.

 Ready to get inspired for your next Massachusetts adventure?
 These unique glamping properties are sure to do the trick!